hpparvi/PyTransit/doc/source/quickstart.rst

 ------------------------------

 First, the transit model needs to be imported from PyTransit.
-After this, it can be initialised, and setup by giving it a set of mid-observation times.
+After this, it can be initialised, and set up by giving it a set of mid-observation times.

 .. code-block:: python